CNMAT/CNMAT-Externs/cmmjl/README.txt

 cmake ..
 make
 make install

+XCODE:

+To have cmake generate an xcode project, use the following command

+cmake -G Xcode .

+DOCUMENTATION:

 To build the documentation, you will need a copy of doxygen (www.doxygen.org).
 Then the documentation can be built by typing